secretlocation/VRTK/Assets/VRTK/Documentation/API.md

    * `bool` - Returns `true` if the given Vector2 objects match based on the given fidelity.

 The Vector2ShallowCompare method compares two given Vector2 objects based on the given fidelity, which is the equivalent of comparing rounded Vector2 elements to determine if the Vector2 elements are equal.

+#### Vector3ShallowCompare/3

+  > `public static bool Vector3ShallowCompare(Vector3 vectorA, Vector3 vectorB, float threshold)`

+ * Parameters
+   * `Vector3 vectorA` - The Vector3 to compare against.
+   * `Vector3 vectorB` - The Vector3 to compare with
+   * `float threshold` - The distance in which the two Vector3 objects can be within to be considered true
+ * Returns
+   * `bool` - Returns `true` if the given Vector3 objects are within the given threshold distance.

+The Vector3ShallowCompare method compares two given Vector3 objects based on the given threshold, which is the equavelent of checking the distance between two Vector3 objects are above the threshold distance.

 #### NumberPercent/2